By Cat, Feb 2008 (Photo, right, from Wikimedia Commons)

 - 1 lb firm, semi-tart apples

-- 1 lb ripe pears (bosc or anjou are best for baking, but bartlets can be used in a pinch)
+- 1 lb ripe pears (Bosc or Anjou are best for baking, but Bartletts can be used in a pinch)

 - juice of 2 lemons, divided